linode/docs/docs/security/authentication/use-public-key-authentication-with-ssh/index.md

         chmod 700 ~/.ssh && chmod 600 ~/.ssh/authorized_keys

-1. Paste the contents of your public key that you copied in step one on a new line at the end of the file.
+1. Open the `authorized_kyes` file with the text editor of your choice.
+Then, paste the contents of your public key that you copied in step one on a new line at the end of the file.

         nano ~/.ssh/authorized_keys

     Save and close the file.

-1. Now you need to make sure that your `~/.ssh` directory has the proper permissions.
+1. Make sure that your `~/.ssh` directory has the proper permissions.
 Run the following command to remove 'group' and 'other permissions' from the directory.

         chmod -R go= ~/.ssh